Also Known As: MyWebFace Virus, Type: Browser Hijacker, Distribution: High

 To change your homepage from home.mywebsearch.com to your preferred domain, click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window, remove home.mywebsearch.com and enter your preferred domain, which will open each time you launch Internet Explorer.

-If you continue to have problems with redirects to this website, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the mywebface toolbar, reset your Internet Explorer settings to default.

 Windows XP users: Click "Start", click "Run", in the opened window type "inetcpl.cpl" In the opened window click the "Advanced" tab, then click Reset.